mikecao/sparrow/README.md

     SELECT * FROM user INNER JOIN role ON role.id = user.id

+The default join type is an `INNER` join.
 To build other types of joins you can use the alternate join functions `leftJoin`, `rightJoin`, and `fullJoin`.

-The join array works just like where conditions.
+The join array works just like where conditions, so you can use custom operators and add multiple conditions.

     echo $db->using('user')
         ->join('role', array('role.id' => 'user.id', 'role.id >' => 10))